 The CSA simulator is based on an intelligent software platform that supports predictive modelling to build simulation environments by defining ‘scenarios’ that operate on specific data sets:

-• data set is the central object that is manipulated (AOI, geomorphometric information and biophysical variables);
+- a data set is the central object that is manipulated (AOI, geomorphometric information and biophysical variables);

-• scenario is a set of actions to be done, with conditions to execute it (land management practices).
+- a scenario is a set of actions to be done, with conditions to execute it (land management practices).

-• dashboard, combining a set of graphical and textual objects, makes the information generated by the simulation accessible in real time.
+- a dashboard, combining a set of graphical and textual objects, makes the information generated by the simulation accessible in real time.

 The tool uses the information on land management practices together with spatially-explicit information on soil conditions of AOI to run a series of models for each potential scenario.